A Survey of Deep Graph Learning under Distribution Shifts: from Graph Out-of-Distribution Generalization to Adaptation: Graph OOD Generalization

-\textbf{Distribution Augmentation.} In contrast to graph data augmentation, which enhances the original graph at the graph level, distribution augmentation focuses on generating new distributions of graphs to facilitate robust representation learning~\cite{wu2022handling}.
-Distribution augmentation is particularly useful when the distribution available during training is scarce, making learning robust representations extremely challenging, as the model struggles to distinguish between decisive information and spurious information that varies across distributions.
+\textbf{Distribution Augmentation.} In contrast to graph data augmentation, which enhances the original graph at the graph level, distribution augmentation generates new distributions of graphs to facilitate robust representation learning~\cite{wu2022handling}.
+This approach is particularly beneficial when the available training distribution is limited, making it difficult for the model to learn robust representations.
+In such cases, the model may struggle to distinguish between decisive information and spurious information that vary across distributions.

-GREA~\cite{liu2022graph} is a pioneering augmentation approach to compensate for the lack of sufficient distribution.
-It operates under the assumption of the graph rationale, i.e., for each input graph, there exists a specific subgraph that is decisive for its prediction.
-Therefore, GREA proposes to augment each graph by replacing the variant subgraph (i.e., subgraphs that do not involve the graph rationale) of the target graph with the variant subgraphs from other existing graphs.
-In this way, by training on these augmented graphs with varying domain subgraphs, the models will learn to focus solely on the graph rationale for making inferences, thereby enhancing OOD generalization.
-On the other hand, DPS~\cite{yu2022finding} develops and utilizes several subgraph generators to generate diverse augmented subgraphs as additional distribution, while preserving the subgraphs with graph rationale.
-An additional regularization term is further introduced to amplify the difference among augmented distributions, enhancing the diversity of distributions of model training in order to improve the generalizability of the model.
+One of the pioneering methods in this domain is GREA~\cite{liu2022graph}, which is designed to address the challenge of scarce and limited graph distributions.
+GREA operates under the assumption that each input graph contains a specific subgraph, known as the "graph rationale," that is crucial for making accurate predictions.
+To leverage this, GREA augments graphs by replacing variant subgraphs (i.e., those not part of the graph rationale) in a target graph with variant subgraphs from other graphs.
+In this way, by training on these augmented graphs with varying domain subgraphs, the model will learn to focus solely on the graph rationale for making inferences, thereby enhancing OOD generalization.
+Similarly, DPS~\cite{yu2022finding} generates diverse augmented subgraphs while preserving those containing the graph rationale.
+Multiple subgraph generators are used to produce additional distributions that capture different variations of the graph.
+To further improve the diversity of these augmented distributions, DPS incorporates a regularization term that increases the variance between them, improving generalizability and robustness in the face of distributional changes.
 Following this, IGM~\cite{jia2024graph} identifies invariant subgraphs and generates diverse environments by concatenating these with environment-related subgraphs.
-This targeted mixing approach not only helps eliminate spurious correlations but also fosters sufficient distribution shifts essential for robust invariant learning.
+This co-mixup strategy not only creates diverse environments by mixing variant subgraphs, but also refines learning by mixing invariant subgraphs to eliminate spurious correlations and enhance OOD generalization.